Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Unmanned Aircraft System Operations and Weaponization
+Operation of Unmanned Aircraft Systems and Weaponization

-Effective: Jan 1, 2015Weapon attachment: up to $2,000 fine and/or up to 1 year imprisonment; interference with manned aircraft: up to $1,500 fine and/or up to 1 year imprisonment; causing damage to manned aircraft: up to $10,000 fine and/or up to 2.5 years in state prison
+Effective: Jan 1, 2016Operating in violation of FAA rules: $100 fine.
+Attaching weapon: up to $2,000 + 1 year imprisonment.
+Interfering with aircraft: up to $1,500 + 1 year imprisonment.
+Causing damage to aircraft: up to $10,000 + 2.5 years imprisonment.

 View source